How to Visit Suva on a Budget

 Colo-i-Suva Forest Park

 Go for a swim, bird-watching, picnic or an easy stroll through Suva’s very own rainforest backyard.
 The Colo-i-Suva Forest Park (pronounce tholo-ee-soo-va) is a wilderness oasis made up of tropical forest, streams, birds and waterfalls.
 Make use of the 6.5km (4 miles) of walking trails to Waisila Falls or the swimming holes of the Upper Pool and Lower Pool.
 Find the park along the Princes Road which can be accessed via taxi or the Tacirua bus.
+Alternatively guided walks of Colo-i-Suva are also available with Kay Services Tour (more info on Viator and Tripadvisor).

-If you’re feeling adventurous, epic 360-degree views will be the reward of a climb up Suva’s highest peak, Mount Korobaba.
+If you’re feeling adventurous, epic 360-degree views will be the reward of a climb up Suva’s highest peak, Mt Korobaba.
 Starting behind the cement works in Lami, a rough walking trail leads up through lush forest to a viewpoint overlooking the city and coast.
 The hike is three hours return and has some steep and slippery sections, so wear appropriate footwear!

 Suva City Trail